-The next step uses the airodump-ng tool once more, except this time, we’re specifically capturing wireless traffic associated with the target AP and writing it to a new file called “WPA2handshake.”
+The next step uses the airodump-ng tool once more, except this time, we’re specifically capturing wireless traffic associated with the AP and writing it to a new file called “WPA2handshake.”

 the PSK, or “Pairwise Master Key (PMK),” but they need to prove to each other that they know the key without disclosing it over the air.
 This technical feat is accomplished by creating a Pairwise Transient Key (PTK) and exchanging encrypted messages to each other.
 The process takes 4 steps, and is something I’ll certainly explain in another blog post, but for now, all you need to do is capture this handshake.

 Close the original airodump-ng window and type airodump-ng –bssid CC:40:D0:4F:5A:4B -c 1 –write WPA2handshake wlan0mon into a new terminal.
-Note: you need to type in the BSSID of your target AP instead, and not mine.
-You also need to write the channel your target AP is on.
+Note: you need to type in the BSSID of your AP instead, and not mine.
+You also need to write the channel your AP is on.

 Step 4: Deauth

-Once a client has associated to your target AP, it’s time to deauthenticate, or “deauth” them off the network.
+Once a client has associated to your AP, it’s time to deauthenticate, or “deauth” them off the network.
 The purpose of kicking them off the network is so that when they re-authenticate, airodump-ng will capture the WPA handshake.

 Aireplay-ng is a packet injector.
 Type the aireplay-ng –deauth 50 -a CC:40:D0:4F:5A:4B wlan0mon command into a new terminal.
-This command will inject 50 deauthentication frames onto the HOME-5432_EXT_2.4 network.
+This command will inject 50 deauthentication frames onto my HOME-5432_EXT_2.4 network.
 Again, you need to type your target AP’s BSSID.